jenkinsci/flaky-test-handler-plugin/README.md

 ### Pipeline project type

+Use junit pipeline plugin and choose "Publish JUnit flaky tests report" as **Additional test report features**.
+The resulting syntax should look like this:

+    junit testDataPublishers: [[$class: 'JUnitFlakyTestDataPublisher']], testResults: 'target/surefire-reports/TEST*.xml'

-The plugin can be used in pipelines together with the [junit-realtime-test-reporter](https://www.jenkins.io/doc/pipeline/steps/junit-realtime-test-reporter/) plugin:
+The plugin can also be used in pipelines together with the [junit-realtime-test-reporter](https://www.jenkins.io/doc/pipeline/steps/junit-realtime-test-reporter/) plugin:

     realtimeJUnit(keepLongStdio: true, testDataPublishers: [[$class: 'JUnitFlakyTestDataPublisher']], testResults: 'target/surefire-reports/TEST*.xml') {
         sh 'mvn ...'